-The vision for this Focus Area is to return it to economic vitality through a combination of mixed-use redevelopment, adaptive reuse, and infill development.
-A reimagined Perrin Beitel Road corridor will leverage the benefits of its central location within the Regional Center and its significance as an established commercial arterial to attract new investment.
+The vision for this focus area is to return it to economic vitality through a combination of mixed-use redevelopment, adaptive reuse, and infill development.
+A reimagined Perrin Beitel Corridor will leverage the benefits of its central location within the regional center and its significance as an established commercial arterial to attract new investment.
 New and long-time businesses will thrive and allow the surrounding communities to meet their day-to-day needs locally.
 Streetscape and infrastructure improvements will create an attractive, safe, and efficient environment for all users.
-New and expanded green space will provide critical linkages to nearby parks and trails.
+New and expanded greenspace will provide critical linkages to nearby parks and trails.
 These new amenities can help the corridor become a place "to be," rather than simply pass through.

-Transformative Project: Perrin Beitel at Thousand Oaks Drive
+Transformative Project: Perrin Beitel at Thousand Oaks